axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 ### Submit a proposal to change a parameter

-To submit a governance proposal to change a parameter, use the `submit-proposal` script with the `param-change` command.
+To submit a governance proposal to change a parameter, use the `submit-proposal` script with the `paramChange` command.
 The `--changes` option should be used to pass a JSON string representing an array of parameter changes.

 Example usage:

 ```
-node cosmwasm/submit-proposal.js param-change \
+node cosmwasm/submit-proposal.js paramChange \
 	-t "Set Gateway at Nexus Module" \
 	-d "Proposal to update nexus param gateway address." \
 	--deposit 100000000 \